 Ratio of employees with Disabilities

-*Ratio of employees with disabilities in Japan is calculated based on the calculation method provided in the Act on Promotion of Employment of Persons with Disabilities in Japan (as of June 1, 2017 or earlier).
+*Ratio of employees with disabilities in Japan is calculated based on the calculation method provided in the Act on Promotion of Employment of Persons with Disabilities in Japan (as of June 1).

 Creating a More LGBTQ+ Friendly Workplace